ugurdogrusoz/visuall/doc/UG.md

 - **Show overview window**: Whether or not an overview window (a smaller graph view) is to be shown.
 This is especially useful with large graphs to navigate the user.

 - **Show edge labels**: Whether or not edge labels (types) should be displayed over edges in the map.
-If there is up to only a few edge types, the user might not need the labels to differentitate the relation types.
+If there is up to only a few edge types, the user might not need the labels to differentiate the relation types.

 - **Fit labels to nodes**: Whether or not the node labels are to fit the node width.
 If enabled, longer labels will be truncated with ellipses.